Ballyshannon: Location

-Ballyshannon, which means "the mouth of Seannach's ford", after a fifth-century warrior, Seannach, who was slain there, lies at the mouth of the river Erne.
+Ballyshannon, which means "the mouth of Seannach's ford", after a fifth-century warrior, Seannach, who was reputedly slain there, lies at the mouth of the river Erne.
 Just west of the town, the Erne widens and its waters meander over a long sandy estuary.
 The northern bank of the river rises steeply away from the riverbank, while the southern bank is flat with a small cliff that runs parallel to the river.
-From its idyllic setting, the town looks out over the estuary and has panoramic views of mountains, lakes and forests.
+The town looks out over the estuary and has views of mountains, lakes and forests.